decentraland/old-documentation/_posts/3d-modeling/2018-01-13-animations.md

 Most 3D model animations are [_skeletal animations_](https://en.wikipedia.org/wiki/Skeletal_animation).
 These animations simplify the complex geometry of the model into a "stick figure", linking every vertex in the mesh to the closest _bone_ in the _skeleton_.
 Modelers adjust the skeleton into different poses, and the mesh stretches and bends to follow these movements.

 As an alternative, _vertex animations_ animate a model without the need of a skeleton.
 These animations specify the position of each vertex in the model directly.
-Decentraland supports these animations as well.
+These animations aren’t currently supported by Decentraland’s engine.

 There's no specific rule about the names animations must have.
 You can verify the names of the animations in an exported model by opening the contents of a _.gltf_ file with a text editor.
 You can also inspect the model in [Babylon sandbox](https://sandbox.babylonjs.com/) to see the available animations.